 - Ground cinnamon - Adds a spiced flavor that is essential in cinnamon rolls.

-- Unsalted butter - Mix the filling with softened butter, which is easier to spread onto the dough than cold or melted butter.
+- Unsalted butter - Softened butter makes it easier to spread onto the dough than cold or melted butter.

-- Powdered sugar - Sift your powdered sugar for a silky smooth texture.
-Granulated sugar or brown sugar would make the glaze too grainy.
+- Powdered sugar - Sift your powdered sugar for a silky smooth texture in the glaze.
+Granulated sugar or brown sugar would make it too grainy.

 Below are the general steps to make this recipe.
 For the full step-by-step directions and ingredient measurements, scroll down to the recipe card at the bottom of this post.

-1. In a bowl, combine the warm milk, active dry yeast and granulated sugar.
-Set aside for 10 minutes, until it becomes frothy.
+1. Mix the warm milk, active dry yeast & sugar.
+Set aside for 10 minutes, until it is frothy.

-5. Place the dough ball back in the mixing bowl, and cover with a kitchen towel.
-Let it rest and rise in a warm place for 2 hours, until it doubles in size.
+5. Place the dough ball back in the mixing bowl, and cover.
+Let it rise in a warm place until it doubles in size.

-7. Roll out the dough with a rolling pin to a 1 cm-thick rectangle (about 30 cm by 45 cm).
-Spread out the filling in an even layer on the dough.
+7. Roll out the dough with a rolling pin.
+Spread out the filling in an even layer.

-9. To make the glaze, whisk powdered sugar and milk in a bowl until it is thick and glossy.
+9. Whisk the powdered sugar and milk in a bowl until it is thick and glossy.

-2. In a large mixing bowl, whisk to combine the milk and yeast mixture, salt, eggs, and softened butter.
+2. In a mixing bowl, combine the milk and yeast mixture, salt, eggs, and softened butter.

-6. Prepare the filling by combining the brown sugar, cinnamon, and softened butter in a bowl until it forms a thick paste.
+6. Combine the brown sugar, cinnamon, and softened butter in a bowl until it forms a thick paste.
 Set aside.

-8. Roll the dough into a log, starting at a long edge.
-Slice the dough log into 12 even pieces.
-Spread out the rolls in a greased baking dish.
-Bake for 40 to 45 min at 350°F.
+8. Roll the dough into a log & slice into 12 even pieces.
+Bake for 40 to 45 minutes.

-10. Drizzle the glaze onto the cinnamon rolls, and enjoy!!
+10. Drizzle the glaze onto the baked cinnamon raisin rolls & enjoy!!

 - Have all your ingredients at room temperature.
 This will help the yeast remain active, giving a good rise to your cinnamon roll dough.
 Cold ingredients could lower the temperature of the dough, slowing down the yeast’s activity.